jasmineke/jasmineke.github.io/content/works/food-baby.md

 {{<br>}}

-### 1. What do expecting mothers need to know to make informed decisions about food?

-To try to tackle this problem, we focused on displaying information that was quick and accurate to interpret.

-For example, the colour coded lists gave a definitive decision for each food.
-Specifically for yellow-listed foods (which meant that the food could be consumed, but with restrictions) the restrictions are clearly displayed next to the option.
 {{<br>}}
-{{<br>}}
 ![Food Baby app proto1](/images/Frame_1.png#banner)
 {{<br>}}
 {{<br>}}
+### 1. What do expecting mothers need to know to make informed decisions about food?

+To try to tackle this problem, we focused on displaying information that was quick and easy to interpret.
+We also focused on the types of information a mom might want to know, and further places and resources they could use to get more info.

+One example of "easy interpretation" was the **colour coded** lists.

->Specifically, the questions that were the focus of the information (after expanding into the foods) can be summarized by these questions:
+>More specifically, the questions that were the focus of the information (after expanding one of the items on the list) can be summarized by these questions:
 >
 >* overall, is this good or bad for me?
 >* in what amounts should I consume this food?